Contact Us Today

 A violation of any of the provision in a protection order can result in serious consequences, and a police officer may arrest the person who violated the order, even if the officer did not witness the violation.
 The violation can result in a charge for contempt of a protection order, which can lead to imprisonment for up to six months and/or fines up to $1,000, in addition to any other criminal charges or private complaints.

 An Abuse, Rape, and Domestic Violence Aid and Resource Collection – Pennsylvania's chapter of AARDVARC provides resources and information for fighting and preventing family and relationship violence, sexual violence and child abuse.

-Contact the Skinner Law Firm today for a consultation about your alleged domestic violence charge in Chester County, Pennsylvania, and the surrounding areas of Delaware County, Lancaster County and Montgomery County.
+Contact the Skinner Law Firm today for a consultation about your alleged domestic violence charge in Chester County, Pennsylvania, and the surrounding areas of Delaware County.
 Michael J. Skinner will hear the facts of your case, and make every effort to avoid the most severe punishment and consequences for your offense.
-Contact the Skinner Law Firm at (267) 388-3476 for a consultation about your domestic violence offense in Pennsylvania.
+Call (610) 436-1410 for a consultation about your domestic violence offense in Pennsylvania.